RonaldAllanRivera/httrack-clone/README.md

 - Fonts: Absolute font URLs are left as-is; relative font URLs are downloaded to `fonts/`.
 - Iframes and non-stylesheet links (icons, manifests) are saved under `other/`.
 - No headless rendering yet (no Playwright).
 Some JS-driven content may not be captured.
+- Error Summary collects log lines that begin with `ERROR` or `WARNING` and appends them at the end of each run for easy copying.

 ## Known Issues / Next Up
 - Heuristics: better prioritization than “first per type” in Preview.